-With funding from the Centers for Medicare & Medicaid Services (CMS), the National Quality Forum (NQF) is exploring attribution for high-acuity emergency care sensitive conditions (ECSCs), primarily those that result from mass casualty incidents (MCIs), such as the current COVID-19 pandemic, bombings, or natural disasters.
-Care for these conditions is often organized based on the availability of providers in the geographic areas where the conditions occur.
+With funding from the Centers for Medicare & Medicaid Services (CMS), the National Quality Forum (NQF) is exploring attribution for such complex situations, with the focus on high-acuity emergency care sensitive conditions (ECSCs) (e.g., trauma, burn) and mass casualty incidents (MCIs), such as the current coronavirus disease 2019 (COVID-19) pandemic, bombings, or natural disasters.
+Care for these conditions and events is often organized based on the availability of providers in the geographic areas where the injury or event occurs.
 Multiple entities and providers, affiliated with different healthcare, public safety, or other first responder organizations, are involved in the rescue, transportation, and treatment of patients.
 An ill or injured person's health outcomes and survival often hinge on the ability of different organizations within a geographic region to coordinate as a single system.

-This environmental scan summarizes findings from 38 articles on emergency preparedness, emergency care survival, ECSCs, attribution, transport, COVID-19, hospital service area/geographic variation, natural disaster response, trauma care access, quality frameworks, and federal emergency care.
+Although there is limited evidence to support the best quality measurement attribution method for MCIs and emergencies, this environmental scan highlights related findings to advance multistakeholder dialogue on appropriate approaches.
+This report summarizes findings from 38 articles on readiness, emergency care survival, ECSCs, attribution, transport, COVID-19, hospital service area/geographic variation, disaster response, trauma care access, quality frameworks, and federal emergency care.
 It includes 128 existing quality measures that could be used to assess the provision of emergency care.
-It also outlines key themes for building attribution models for MCIs: defining the population/geographic regions as well as teams involved in response, timing, data challenges, incentives, and unintended consequences.
-These considerations will be further discussed by the multistakeholder Attribution for Critical Illness and Injury Committee and used in the future development of new methods for attribution for MCIs that promote team-based, patient-centered care and align incentives to achieve optimal health outcomes.
+It also outlines key themes for building attribution models for emergencies: establishing the goal, defining the population/geographic regions as well as the teams involved in response, timing, data considerations, incentives, and unintended consequences.
+These themes center on the prevailing finding that novel attribution approaches should recognize the unpredictability of large-scale emergencies and encourage all entities in a region to proactively plan together for these events.
+The Attribution for Critical Illness and Injury Committee will discuss these findings and develop recommendations for the future development of new attribution methods for ECSCs and MCIs that promote team-based, patient-centered care and align incentives to achieve optimal health outcomes.